PER PERSON :

 Welcome on a Baltic Highlights Tour.
 Arrival in Vilnius, optional transfer to hotel, check-in, welcome meeting with your small group of participants.
 Overnight in Vilnius.

 Vilnius is known for its more than 1.200 medieval buildings and 48 churches.
 The morning sightseeing tour includes a panoramic tour of the city and a walking tour of the Old Town with Vilnius Cathedral, Gediminas Tower, Peter and Paul Church, St. Anne’s Church, Old University and the Gates of Dawn.

 Heading for Riga, the first stop is the Hills of Crosses, one of the most holy sites of Catholic Lithuania.
 After crossing into Latvia we soon reach the magnificent Rundale Palace, the former summer residence of the Duke of Courland.
 Following a guided tour of the palace we travel through the rolling hills of Southern Latvia to reach Riga late afternoon, check-in at Hotel Radisson Blu Latvija**** or similar.
 Overnight in Riga (B).

 Founded in 1201 by the German bishop Albert, Riga is the largest of the three Baltic capitals and boasts a real kaleidoscope of architectural styles.
 The walking tour of the Old Town includes Riga Castle, the Dome Cathedral, St. Peter’s Church, the Swedish Gate, the Three Brothers, the Large and Small Guilds and the Freedom Monument.

 After we got acquainted with Riga we have the possibility of discovering medieval Latvia.
 The optional tour for this morning takes us to the stunning scenery of the Gauja National Park and the town of Sigulda.
 We listen to the medieval Latvian legend of the Rose of Turaida and see the ruins of the Episcopal Castle and of the Castle of the Knights of the Sword before we return to Riga.

 The tour continues along the coastal highway to the Estonian summer resort of Parnu.
 We do a short tour of the resort before we continue through the North Estonian land of forests and arrive in Tallinn early afternoon, check-in at the hotel.
 Overnight in Tallinn (B).

 Tallinn is a charming blend of medieval tranquillity and modern urban life.
 The medieval Old Town is a busy place in the summer with its many shops, galleries, souvenir markets, outdoor cafés and restaurants.
 The sightseeing tour takes us around the old medieval city walls and into the Old Town where we see Toompea Castle, Dome Church, Alexander Nevsky Cathedral, medieval Old Town Hall and Great Guild Hall.

 After breakfast optional transfer to the airport (B).

-Max group size is 40 people, however only 2-3 departure per season operate with a max. number of people.
-On the average the group size is 28-35 people per bus.
+Max group size is 36 people, however only 2-3 departure per season operate with a max. number of people.
+On the average the group size is 20-25 people per bus.

-Tour leader speaks English and German.
+Tour leader speaks English, German, (Italian , Spanish and Portugese for some departures).
 For all local sightseeing tours the group is divided into 2 smaller groups by language.
 These tours are conducted either in English only or German only.